Global Ease of Living Index: a machine learning framework for longitudinal analysis of major economies: Methodology

-In Step 5, after obtaining the complete data with the best imputation method, we proceed with sub-index creation where we deploy data reduction methods such as PCA and Factor Analysis which enables the reduction of a vast number of indicators into a manageable set of factors that best represent the ease of living across different countries.
-In Step 6, we obtain our Ease of Living Index which is a weighted sum of four indices: Economic Index, Institutional Index, Quality of Life Index and Sustainability Index.
-Each of these indices was derived through data reduction techniques and assigned weights based on their relative importance.
+In Step 5, after obtaining the complete data with the best imputation method, we proceed with sub-index creation, where we deploy data reduction methods such as PCA and Factor Analysis, which enable the reduction of a vast number of indicators into a manageable set of factors that best represent the ease of living across different countries.

+We explicitly distinguish the roles of PCA and Factor Analysis within the index construction framework for methodological clarity.
+We utilise PCA as an exploratory tool to determine the appropriate number of latent factors based on eigenvalue analysis (Kaiser criterion).
+It does not contribute directly to the construction of any sub-index as shown in our Framework (Figure 2).
+In contrast, we use Factor Analysis with varimax rotation as the primary method to extract latent dimensions and compute factor scores, which form the basis of each sub-index.
+This sequential application ensures that PCA informs the structure, while Factor Analysis performs the actual dimensionality reduction and index construction, avoiding conceptual overlap between the two techniques \cite{nardo2005handbook}.

+In Step 6, we obtain our Global EoLI, which is a weighted sum of four indices.
+Specifically, we weighted the Economic sub-index as 0.25, the Institutional sub-index as 0.25, the Quality of Life sub-index as 0.35, and 0.15 for the Sustainability sub-index \cite{mohua2018ease}.
+We take inspiration from the Ease of Living Index created by the Government of India \cite{mohua2018ease}, which has given 0.25 to the institutional and social sub-index, 0.05 to the economic sub-index and 0.45 to the physical infrastructure sub-index.
+We focus on an index having less reliance on Economic factors and focusing on the institutional and quality of life indices, which have factors such as healthcare and government effectiveness.
 In the next step, we perform a statistical and longitudinal analysis of our Ease of Living Index.

 Finally, in Step 7, we compare the countries based on their Global Ease of Living Index.
-We ranked the countries for each year from 1970 till 2021, our main focus few of the G20 countries.
+We ranked the countries for each year from 1970 to 2021, with our main focus on a few of the G20 countries.
 We also compare countries that are currently in their developing phase, nearing the developed status and developed countries among the G20 members.
 This comparison between the Ease of Living Index gives a robust evaluation of the progress a country has made over the past five decades.

+Methodologically, the index follows a standard additive composite structure, where normalised indicators are aggregated using fixed weights, ensuring transparency and comparability \cite{nardo2005handbook,angelopoulos2013epi}.
+Factor Analysis results further support this structure, indicating that all four dimensions contribute meaningfully without any single dominant component.
+We conducted a sensitivity analysis using alternative weighting schemes (including equal weights) to address potential subjectivity and include the results in Table \ref{tab:ranking_scenarios}.
+Overall, this approach aligns with the multidimensional nature of development and established composite index practices \cite{north1990institutions,acemoglu2005institutions}.